Higher Tate traces of Chow motives: Tate trace and initial motives

 Indeed, the algebra $A$ contains a right ideal of reduced dimension $1$ if and only if it is split.
 Moreover, since $A$ admits an orthogonal involution, it has exponent $2$ and its Schur index is invariant under any odd degree extension of the base field.
-Therefore, if $A$ is non-split, then the variety $X_\sigma$ is anisotropic with coefficients in $\mz/2\mz$ and this proves the first equality.
+Therefore, if $A$ is non-split, then the variety $X_\sigma$ is anisotropic mod $2$ and this proves the first equality.
 Assume now that $A$ is split.
 Then $\sigma$ is adjoint to a quadratic form $q$ over $F$ and it follows from the definitions that $X_\sigma$ is isomorphic to the corresponding quadric $Q$ and $i_w(\sigma)$ is equal to the Witt index of $q$.
-Hence the second equality follows from Example~\ref{qf.ex}. \end{ex} We may characterize the domination relation with coefficients in $\Lambda$ in terms of Tate traces as follows: \begin{prop} Let $X$ and $Y$ be two irreducible geometrically split varieties satisfying the nilpotence principle.
-Then $X\succeq_\Lambda Y$ if and only if $\Tr\bigl(M(Y_E)\bigr)\not\simeq 0$ for all field extensions $E/F$ such that $\Tr\bigl(M(X_E)\bigr)\not\simeq0$. \end{prop} \begin{proof} Assume first that $X\succeq_\Lambda Y$.
+Hence the second equality follows from Example~\ref{qf.ex}. \end{ex} We may characterize the domination relation mod $p$ in terms of Tate traces as follows: \begin{prop} Let $X$ and $Y$ be two irreducible geometrically split varieties satisfying the nilpotence principle.
+Then $X\succeq_p Y$ if and only if $\Tr\bigl(M(Y_L)\bigr)\not\simeq 0$ for all field extensions $L/F$ such that $\Tr\bigl(M(X_L)\bigr)\not\simeq0$. \end{prop} \begin{proof} Assume first that $X\succeq_p Y$.
 By definition there exists a correspondence $\alpha:X \rightsquigarrow Y$ of multiplicity $1$.
 Hence, any correspondence $Z \rightsquigarrow X$ provides, by composition with $\alpha$, a correspondence $Z\rightsquigarrow Y$ of the same multiplicity.
-So, $Y_E$ is isotropic with coefficients in $\Lambda$ for all $E/F$ such that $X_E$ is isotropic with coefficients in $\Lambda$.
+So, $Y_L$ is isotropic mod $p$ for all $L/F$ such that $X_L$ is isotropic mod $p$.
 By example~\ref{TateVariety.ex}, this proves the first implication.
-To prove the converse, it suffices to consider the field $E=F(X)$.
-Since $X_{F(X)}$ is isotropic with coefficients in $\Lambda$, the corresponding motive $M(X_{F(X)})$ has non-zero Tate trace.
-Therefore $\Tr\bigl(M(Y_{F(X)})\bigr)\not=0$ and this proves $Y_{F(X)}$ is isotropic with coefficients in $\Lambda$.
-So $X\succeq_\Lambda Y$, and this finishes the proof. \end{proof} Therefore, we may extend the domination relation to motives as follows: \begin{defi} Let $M,N\in\RM{F}{\Lambda}$ be two motives. \begin{enumerate} \item We say that $M$ dominates $N$, and we write $M\succeq_\Lambda N$, if $\Tr(N_E)\not\simeq 0$ for all field extension $E/F$, such that $\Tr(M_E)\not\simeq 0$. \item We say that $M$ is equivalent to $N$, and we write $M\approx N$ if $M\succeq N$ and $N\succeq M$. \end{enumerate} \end{defi} Two motives are equivalent if and only if they are isotropic over the same field extensions of the base field.
-In particular, two isotropic motives are equivalent.
+To prove the converse, it suffices to consider the field $L=F(X)$.
+Since $X_{F(X)}$ is isotropic mod $p$, the corresponding motive $M(X_{F(X)})$ has non-zero Tate trace.
+Therefore $\Tr\bigl(M(Y_{F(X)})\bigr)\not=0$ and this proves $Y_{F(X)}$ is isotropic mod $p$ and $X\succeq_p Y$, which finishes the proof. \end{proof} We now extend the domination relation to objects of $\RM{F}{\mz/p\mz}$. \begin{defi} Let $M,N\in\RM{F}{\mz/p\mz}$ be two motives. \begin{enumerate} \item We say that $M$ dominates $N$, and we write $M\succeq N$, if $\Tr(N_L)\not\simeq 0$ for all field extension $L/F$, such that $\Tr(M_L)\not\simeq 0$. \item We say that $M$ is equivalent to $N$, and we write $M\approx N$ if $M\succeq N$ and $N\succeq M$. \end{enumerate} \end{defi} Two motives are equivalent if and only if they are isotropic over the same field extensions of the base field.
+For instance, two isotropic motives are equivalent.